aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

   > Degrading quality means serving less relevant ads to users, reducing click-through rates

+  > Turning this specification into an implementation requires making two choices: which of the requests this system serves are valid for the SLI, and how to determine whether the response was served with degraded quality.

 ### Data Processing

 #### Freshness - The proportion of valid data updated more recently than a threshold.

   > Parts of the system responsible for generating the serving data must also produce a generation timestamp that the serving infrastructure can check against a freshness threshold when it reads data

+  > Turning this specification into an implementation requires making two choices: which of the data this system processes are valid for the SLI, and the threshold after which generated data should be considered stale.

 #### Coverage - The proportion of valid data processed successfully.

+  > A coverage SLI functions similarly to an availability SLI when processing data in a system.
+When users have expectations that data will be processed and the outputs made available to them, you should consider using a coverage SLI.

+  > Turning this specification into an implementation requires making two choices: which of the data this system processes are valid for the SLI, and how to determine whether the processing of a particular piece of data was successful.

 #### Correctness - The proportion of valid data producing correct output.

+  > In some cases it can be important to measure not just that a processing system processes all the data it should have, but that it produces the correct outputs while doing so.

+  > Turning this specification into an implementation requires making two choices: which of the data this system processes are valid for the SLI, and how to determine the correctness of output records.

+  > A common strategy is to have "golden" input data that produces known-good outputs when processed.
+If this input data is sufficiently representative of real user data, and is designed to exercise most of the processing system's code paths, then this can be sufficient to estimate overall correctness.

 #### Throughput - The number of events that can be executed per unit of time